Training Shoes vs. Running Shoes: What’s the Difference?

 - Some yoga classes (optional)

-The best cross-training shoes will depend on your activity, but in general, you should look for the following:
+The best cross-training shoes will depend on your activity, but in general, you’ll want to look for the following:

 - Comfort and fit: Make sure you can move your toes, your heel doesn’t slip and your foot doesn’t stretch out the upper.
 Go for the pair with the best initial feel instead of relying on a break-in period.